b1barsss/online-shop/README.md

 # docker-laravel
+This is my development environment.
-Laravel environment on docker compose
+Basic Laravel application on docker!